sarahaman/bookdown-start/docs/05-Descriptive-Statistics.md

 <img src="05-Descriptive-Statistics_files/figure-html/unnamed-chunk-7-1.png" width="672" />

-## Frame Version
+### Frame Version

 The frame version variable describes the style of the border around the card and is named by year.
 The earliest version of the frame is dominated by the 'paper' card type.
-The later frame versions show that physical cards fetch higher prices on average with the foil versions fetch the highest price.
+The later frame versions show that physical cards fetch higher prices on average with the foil versions fetching the highest price.

 ```r
 # prices by frameVersion (Version of the card frame style.)